PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   both residual-source variants, replaces eight or nine removable adapters as one transaction, and corrects the legacy branch rewire that could leave an unbound NCHW tensor when this compatibility topology did match.
+- the current checkpoint moves the preceding SA/PA MirrorPad compatibility path to a dedicated indexed owner, validates the singleton-channel condition required for numerical equivalence, preserves both direct-NHWC and legacy- NCHW Mul outputs, and removes five or six adapters as one transaction.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain